tez3998/realtime-vad-sample/README.md

 # realtime_vad_sample
-A simple sample code of real-time voice activity detection using webrtcvad.
+Sample code of real-time voice activity detection using webrtcvad.

 # Environment
 This worked on Windows 10 and Ubuntu 18.04.